-What are your RESULTS for your programs and your STUDENT Focussed PROCESSES?
-What are your RESULTS for KEY MEASURES or INDICATORS of the PERFORMANCE of products and services that are important to and directly serve your CUSTOMERS?
-How do these RESULTS differ by product offerings, STUDENT groups, and market SEGMENTS, as appropriate?
+What are your RESULTS for your EDUCATIONAL PROGRAMS AND SERVICES and your STUDENT Focused PROCESSES?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of student LEARNING outcomes and PROCESS PERFORMANCE that are important to and directly serve your students & STAKEHOLDERS?
+HOW do these RESULTS compare with the performance of your competitors and other organizations with similar offerings?
+HOW do these RESULTS differ by student LEARNING and program offerings, STUDENT groups, and market SEGMENTS, as appropriate?

-- b.
-Work PROCESS EFFECTIVENESS RESULTS - (1) Process EFFECTIVENESS and Efficiency What are your PROCESS EFFECTIVENESS and efficiency RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of the operational PERFORMANCE of your KEY WORK and support PROCESSES, including PRODUCTIVITY, CYCLE TIME, and other appropriate measures of PROCESS EFFECTIVENESS, efficiency, security and cybersecurity, and INNOVATION?
-How do these RESULTS differ by PROCESS types, as appropriate? - (2) Safety and Emergency Preparedness What are your safety and emergency preparedness RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of the EFFECTIVENESS of your organization's safety system and its preparedness for disasters or emergencies?
-How do these RESULTS differ by location or PROCESS type, as appropriate? - c.
+b.
+Work PROCESS EFFECTIVENESS RESULTS

+- (1) PROCESS EFFECTIVENESS and Efficiency What are your PROCESS EFFECTIVENESS and efficiency RESULTS?
+What are your current LEVELS and trends in KEY MEASURES or INDICATORS of the operational PERFORMANCE of your KEY WORK SYSTEM and PROCESSES, including PRODUCTIVITY, CYCLE TIME, and other appropriate MEASURES of PROCESS EFFECTIVENESS, efficiency, security and cybersecurity, and INNOVATION?
+HOW do these RESULTS differ by PROCESS types, as appropriate? - (2) Safety and Emergency Preparedness What are your safety and emergency preparedness RESULTS?
+What are your RESULTS for current LEVELS and TRENDS in KEY MEASURES or INDICATORS of the EFFECTIVENESS of your organization's safety system and its WORKPLACE preparedness for disasters or emergencies?
+HOW do these RESULTS differ by location or PROCESS type, as appropriate? - c.
 Supply-Network Management RESULTS d.
-PLANET FRIENDLY RESULTS
+RESULTS of PLANET FRIENDLY INITIATIVES